e-freiman/AlienWish/README.md

 **Key features:**

-* Notification can be triggered by the following events:
-** time (like in the exaple above), by fixed location (like "if you go to the market, please by me hinges for cabinet") or by locating near the place that have certain naming on Yandex maps  (like "if you are near any farmacy, buy me an aspirin")
+* Notifications can be triggered not only by time, but also by location.
+Moreover, location may be set either as fixed coordinates or as keywords which are being searched on the map.
+Use case example for fixed location is when you ask your friend to buy a screwdriver when he happens to be in a household goods shop near his house.
+Keywords might be used when you don't care in which shop he buy you a screwdriver, he will be getting notifications every time when he is near a suitable shop.
+* Users should perform as little action as possible, especially ones who doing a favor.
+No registration, no other complications
+* This app can also be used for setting notifications for yourself, you can imagine that this app is your own reminder where your friends can add events (at least as long as you don't block them)
+* There are three main ways to show notifications which wait triggering: on the calendar, on the map and as a list, sorted by creation date

+**Distinctions**

+* This is not a *ToDo list*.
+ToDo list have to somehow manage tasks, like changing status to *done* and so on.
+We don't have this.
+Notification fires and this is it.
+* This is not a *Calendar*.
+Core functionality of calendar is to show events on a calendar.
+We also have events that are triggered by location and they can only be shown on a map.

+*ToDo list* and *Calendar* functionalities are close to AlienWish app and in the future some incorporation is possible, as well as integration with existing *Calendar* and *ToDo lists* applications.

 ### Rules of engagement: ###

-* The first rule of this repository is we write code for learning
+* The first rule of this repository is we write elegant code
-* The second rule of this repository is we DO WRITE CODE for learning
+* The second rule of this repository is we DO WRITE ELEGANT CODE
-* If there is a choice between do fast or do nice (properly), we do nice
+* If there is a choice between do fast or do properly, we do properly
 * Anyone can contribute or observe the project, even the universal evil is welcome
 * If someone says "stop" or goes limp, they can postpone their engagment into the project for as long as they wish
-* You can commit into the project whatever you want, discussing with colleagues is recommended but not obligatory
+* You can commit into the project whatever you want, however talking with the colleagues is still a good idea
-* The reading / writing Wiki and Issues page of the project is highly recommended
+* Reading / writing *Wiki* and *Issues* page of the project would be appreciated
 * No Russain, no other languages, only English
 * If this is your first commit into the project you HAVE TO discuss it with other members